 Born Johanna Maria Jansson (she adopted the name Dotter – Swedish for daughter) in the striking and artistically- friendly environment of Arvika, not far from the Swedish/Norwegian border, she started playing music “so early that I must’ve been born a musician.”
 Enamoured by her parents’ record collection – which featured everything from Led Zeppelin to indigenous music to Enya – Dotter experimented with home recordings and started writing piano compositions as a child.

-She’s been working with London-based producer Michael Angelo (single ”Heatwave”), whose credits include Sam Smith and Lady Leshurr, David Sneddon (Lana del Rey "National Anthem") and Will Hicks (producer for Ed sheeran and Beyonce's "Perfect").
+Dotter has also been working with London-based producer Michael Angelo, whose credits include Sam Smith and Lady Leshurr, David Sneddon (Lana del Rey "National Anthem") and Will Hicks (producer for Ed sheeran and Beyonce's "Perfect").
 It’s a natural progression for an artist whose ambition is to reach audiences in the UK and North American, as well as at home in Sweden.
 Possessing a unique approach that separates her from the pack, Dotter’s inimitable charm will be the calling card that enables her to be discovered by the wider world.